elementor/elementor/docs/modules/tabs-v2/index.md

     * Backend Widget:
         * __TabsV2__ Widget registration `modules/tabs-v2/widgets/tabs-v2.php`

-	> The views are extra, and are not required to be used.
+	> The views are extra, and they are not required.

 The flow:
 * Editor: